-In PY21/FY22 EPG, in partnership with the WDB, various AJCCN members, and multiple local workforce development areas and local workforce development boards, is preparing to launch its Apprenticeship Innovation Program (AIP).
+EPG, in partnership with the WDB, various AJCCN members, and multiple local workforce development areas and local workforce development boards, has launched its Apprenticeship Innovation Program (AIP).
 Through AIP, operated by EPG, funded primarily through non-WIOA funding, and in partnership with the AJCCN, the WDB will provide a full array of apprenticeship services to business and combine these services, through a partnership, with the existing apprenticeship services offered in Prince George's County by the MD Labor's Maryland Apprenticeship and Training Program (MATP).